-Ability to understand and write code is something that makes a computer science graduate a programmer or developer.
-Majority of institutes start their curriculum with C programming language and then move to C++.
+The ability to understand and write code is something that makes a computer science graduate a programmer or developer.
+The majority of institutes start their curriculum with C programming language and then move to C++.
 Though C++ is also derived from C and offers object-oriented programming features, if you are not using a good IDE, you will probably have a hard time while coding.

 Eclipse is one of the most popular open-source and feature-rich IDE for C and C++ developers.
 Initially, it was mainly used for Java, but now it supports a variety of languages.
 It comes with a great graphical user interface and drag-and-drop functionality.